 With the default export tool, you can only apply the conditions and hope for the best.
 You don’t see the results until you download the CSV file.
-On the other hand, Users Insights has the filtering tool which auto updates the user’s table.
+On the other hand, Users Insights has a filtering tool that auto-updates the user’s table.
 This means that you are not flying blind when it comes to your conditional logic criteria.

 This means that you can create complex filters.
-Then you can export gravity forms data and import into other systems, such as MailChimp.
+Then you can export gravity forms entries to CSV and data right from your WordPress dashboard and import into other systems, such as MailChimp.

 Crating Gravity Forms full data export

 If you just want to export all users who have submitted a form, you can use the “has completed form” filter.
 Then you just need to click the “export” button.